antidude900/ProjectEuler/README.md

 - Each test case value is read, stripped, and stored in `n`.
 - The function is called with `n`, returning the solution, which is printed.

 (Note: You can customize how input is handled.
-For example, In Problem 10 we handle input in a different format for maximizing efficiency.)
+You will come across the need to do so for the first time in Problem 10 for solving the problem of repeititive process for every single test cases.)

 ## Acknowledgments